 xaml.find_name('textblock').Text = 'Hello world from IronRuby'

-In the listing 3. we first include the namespaces we ar going to use.
+In the listing 3.11, we first include the namespaces we are going to use.
 Application lives in System::Windows and Canvas lives in System::Windows::Controls.
-Next we load the XAML as our visual root control in Silverlight, which we follow by finding the TextBlock instance and setting its text to “Hello world from IronRuby”.
+Next, we load the XAML as our visual root control in Silverlight, which we follow by finding the TextBlock instance and setting its text to “Hello world from IronRuby”.

 We believe that Silverlight will be a significant player on the web in a couple of years and that the strength will come from combining it with html based pages.
-In chapter we will be using to consume a couple of API’s and displaying their data.
+In chapter x, we will be using Silverlight to consume a couple of API’s and displaying their data.

-he next section creat web pages with ASP.NET, the combined services for the web from the .NET Framework
+In the next section, we’ll see how to create web pages with ASP.NET, the combined services for the web from the .NET Framework.

-3. Developing for the web with ASP.NET
+3.6 Developing for the web with ASP.NET

-Silverlight enough to develop web applications.
+ASP.NET is a set of components and services that are used for doing web development with the .NET Framework.
+Silverlight alone isn’t enough to develop web applications.
 We still have to face generating HTML.

-The .NET Framework components that accommodate thisWebforms
+The .NET Framework includes two components that accommodate this task:

+Webforms

+an MVC Handler

-an MVC Handlerhis book will use the tools provided by the Rails framework side by side with the MVC approach for IronRuby. he code samples also an implementation that uses Webforms.
-We prefer to use an MVC type model when we’re creating websites but realize that some people will want to see how the code looks in a classic ASP.NET website.
-Let’s take a closer look at the differences between the approaches.
+In this book, we will use the tools provided by the Rails framework side by side with the MVC approach for IronRuby.
+The code samples also include an implementation that uses Webforms.
+We prefer to use an MVC type model when we’re creating websites, but realize that some people will want to see how the code looks in a classic ASP.NET website.
+Let’s take a closer look at the differences between these approaches.

-3..1 Webforms using ASP.NET
+3.6.1 Webforms: using ASP.NET the classic way

-From the start the .NET Framework has supported using Webforms for developing web applications.
+From the start, the .NET Framework has supported using Webforms for developing web applications.
 Webforms were specifically designed to ease the transition for windows developers to the web.
 It uses controls and a concept of a page life-cycle in combination with ViewState and ControlState to make the web appear stateful.

 You don’t have to use any of the mentioned components if you don’t want to but then it does get a bit tedious when you have complex forms.
 I have been developing web applications for about 10 years now and I like the webforms way of doing things if you have a small application where you don’t need a lot of AJAX interactivity.
-For more complex applications I look an MVC framework like Castle/MonoRail, Spring.NET or ASP.NET MVC.
+For more complex applications I look for an MVC framework like Castle/MonoRail, Spring.NET or ASP.NET MVC.

 Let’s look at an example on how we can bind a grid to show us the content of an XML document.
 The document only holds a list of names of people and their age.
 You can do this completely declaratively but we want to demonstrate how to use some of the controls from code.